10kings/kubernetes-with-kubeadm/README.md

 sudo apt-mark hold kubelet kubeadm kubectl
 ```

 Step 4: Initializing the Kubernetes Cluster.
-See the <a href="https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/>official kuhbernetes guide </a> for more information
+See the <a href="https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm"> official kubernetes guide </a> for more information

 On the master node, you will initialize the cluster:
 ```bash